terraform-google-modules/terraform-google-kubernetes-engine/autogen/safer-cluster/README.md

     not need to communicate with each other (e.g., dev and prod instances of the same application) should be placed in different clusters.

     -   This approach will limit the blast radius of errors.
-An security problem in dev shouldn't impact production data.
+A security problem in dev shouldn't impact production data.

 -   If applications need to communicate (e.g., a frontend system calling